-To learn more about all the types of microphone noise and how to effectively reduce them, check out my article 15 Ways To Effectively Reduce Microphone Noise.
+To learn more about all the types of microphone noise and how to reduce them effectively, check out my article 15 Ways To Effectively Reduce Microphone Noise.

 Rather, microphone bleed is the “noise” from other sound sources that enters a microphone designated to capture a single sound source.

 Room microphones and ambient microphones, for example, do not really have microphone bleed since they are set up to capture all the sounds in an environment.

 Spot mics, however, are subjected to microphone bleed in non-soundproof environments and/or when there are other sound sources in the environment.